-I would like to create an effect where a big ‘stream’ of water would go down from a pipe, wait a second, and then “jump” to the side (not too realistic, but still).
+I would like to create an effect where a big stream of water would pour down from a pipe, wait a second, then jump to the side (not very realistic, but still)

-Since UE4 doesn’t currently have any built-in support for fluid simulation, I was thinking on creating that simulation
+Since UE4 doesn’t currently have any built in fluid simulation support, I was thinking on simulating it in blender, and then

-The problem is - how do I make it collide with my non-flat ground?
-That is:
+My problem is how do I make the simulation collide with my non-flat ground correctly?
+Specifically:

-- When the big water stream go down from the pipe - it needs to wait on the ground, but the ground isn’t flat - how do I do that?
+- When the big stream of water pour down from the pipe - it needs to know where to hit.
+How do I do that?

 How can I accomplish those things?

-about which platforms it supports (consoles? which ones?), and would very much like not to build the game engine from source
+not to mention I would very much like not to build the engine from source